asnaencorerpg/asnaencorerpg.github.io/dox/ecrConDeclarationOpCodes.md

 ---

-<p> Declaration operation codes are used to name and define subroutines, variables, arrays, and constants.
+ Declaration operation codes are used to name and define subroutines, variables, arrays, and constants.
 When you declare a procedure, variable, or constant, you also define its **access** , depending upon where you place the declaration and what keywords you use to declare it.

 A declaration operation code reserves the memory needed to create a variable, but does not explicitly create it.
 You can explicitly create a variable and assign it a value at the same time by using the following syntax: